For each type of source in this guide, both the general form and an example will be provided.

 Numbers in parentheses refer to specific pages in the manual.

 Citations and references can be created using Word 2007.
-It's important to check your work when using this tool or other web-based citation generators.
+It's important to check your work when using this tool or web-based citation generators.